-The following table shows for the fiscal year ended December 31, 2022 certain information with respect to the compensation of all non-employee directors of the Company.
-Mr. Vlahos, who served as our Chief Executive Officer during 2022, and Ms. Alba, who served as our Chief Creative Officer during 2022, did not receive additional compensation for their service as directors, and therefore are not included in the Director Compensation table below.
-All compensation paid to Mr. Vlahos and Ms. Alba in 2022 is reported above in the "Summary Compensation Table."
+The following table shows for the fiscal vear ended December 31, 2023 certain information with respect to the compensation of all non-employee directors of the Company.
+Ms. Vernón, our Chief Executive Officer, and Ms. Alba, our Chief Creative Officer, did not receive additional compensation for their service as directors, and therefore are not included in the Director Compensation table below.
+All compensation paid to Ms. Vernón and Ms. Alba in 2023 is reported above in the "Summary Compensation Table."
+The compensation Nick Vlahos received for his service as a non-employee director following his resignation as our Chief Executive Officer is reported above in the "Summary Compensation Table."

-Director Compensation for Fiscal 2022
+Director Compensation for Fiscal 2023